Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The 3D Jayesh movie was rated RRRR because no one made it out of the theater.
-No one ever crosses Jayesh!
+Jayesh is the only one that knows the meaning of life!

-Updated on: [28/1/2025]
+Updated on: [29/1/2025]
 <!-- #jokeEnd -->